Francesco Maria Greco: Beatification process

-The beatification process commenced in Cosenza in 1957 and it concluded its business on 31 October 1977; this process granted Greco the posthumous title Servant of God as the first stage in the sainthood process.
+The beatification process commenced in Cosenza in 1957, and it concluded its business on 31 October 1977; this process granted Greco the posthumous title Servant of God as the first stage in the sainthood process.
 The Congregation for the Causes of Saints approved the process as being valid in 1990 and received the Positio in 1994 for further evaluation.

 Pope John Paul II declared Greco to be Venerable on 19 April 2004 after he had recognized that the late priest lived a model Christian life of heroic virtue.

-On 8 November 2002 a local process in Calabria commenced in order to investigate a potential miracle and closed almost a decade later on 17 November 2011.
+On 8 November 2002, a local process in Calabria commenced in order to investigate a potential miracle and closed almost a decade later on 17 November 2011.
 The Congregation approved the process on 1 June 2012.
 The miracle was approved in 2015 after both the medical board and theologians advising the Congregation granted their assent to the healing being a miracle.

 The current postulator of the cause is the Franciscan Giovangiuseppe Califano.

 It was reported in 2016 that the beatification of Greco would receive papal approval and would be celebrated in Cosenza on 17 July 2016.
-The report suggested that the mayor Nicola Tenuta had appointed the day for the beatification should it be approved in time for preparations to commence.
-A report less than a month later confirmed that the diocese would celebrate the beatification sometime in May 2016 on the account of imminent papal approval of the miracle.
+The report suggested that the mayor Nicola Tenuta had appointed the day for the beatification, should it be approved in time for preparations to commence.
+A report less than a month later confirmed that the diocese would celebrate the beatification sometime in May 2016 on account of imminent papal approval of the miracle.

-Pope Francis approved the miracle attributed to him in 2016 and this approval allowed for his beatification to take place on 21 May 2016, which was announced the same day news of his beatification was made public.
+Pope Francis approved the miracle attributed to him in 2016, and this approval allowed for his beatification to take place on 21 May 2016, which was announced the same day news of his beatification was made public.
 Cardinal Angelo Amato presided over the celebration on the pope's behalf.